cpe-adventurer/cpe-adventurer/README.md

-👋 Hi, I’m @cpe-adventurer - i'm a computer engineer who specializes in RTL Verification.
+👋 Hi, I’m @cpe-adventurer!
+I'm a Computer Engineer who specializes in RTL Verification.

-  -
+  - Skills: Systemverilog/UVM, C++, Python/Cocotb
-  - Languages: Systemverilog, C/C++, Python
-  - Libraries: UVM, cocotb
-  - Area of Interest: Cloud, High Frequency Trading, Flash, FPGA, ASIC
+  - Area of Interest: Processors, Flash, High Frequency Trading

 <!---
 cpe-adventurer/cpe-adventurer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.